 There are over 350 models, 90 cities and 27 countries represented.
-Each has their own private section where you can see original plants and hear authentic music.
+Each has its own private section where you can see original plants and hear authentic music.

 Every model is precisely 1/25th scale; now you can visually see which one is bigger, Big Ben or the Eiffel Tower.
-Each model is also painstakely accurate, down to the smallest detail; the Arc de Triomphe model has the names of the 750 officers and soliders listed on the original arch in Paris.
-Many of the monuments are fully mechanical as well; moving Thayls train, turning windmills from Kinderdijk, and boats you can maneuvre yourself.
+Each model is also painstakingly accurate, down to the smallest detail; the Arc de Triomphe model has the names of the 750 officers and soldiers listed on the original arch in Paris.
+Many of the monuments are fully mechanical as well; with a moving Thalys train, turning windmills from Kinderdijk, and boats you can maneuver yourself.

-Mini Europe uses some of the most high tech electronics in their models.
-For example, that truck in Bruges that looks like the model car in your son’s toy cupboard; moves itself thanks to “on board electronics and batteries”.
+Mini Europe uses some of the most high-tech electronics in its models.
+For example, that truck in Bruges that looks like the model car in your son’s toy cupboard; moves itself thanks to “onboard electronics and batteries”.
 This little guy cost more than my first vehicle.

-Since this whole vacation was powered by public transit, we choose to take the Hop On Hop Off bus to get from the hotel to the park.
-According to the pamphlet, there is a discount available for purchasing multiple park tickets, as well as the 24 hour HOHO bus.
-We saw a few neat places, took some great photos and disembarked before the little ones lost interest the perfect start to the day.
+Since this whole vacation was powered by public transit, we utilized the Hop On Hop Off (HOHO) bus to get from the hotel to the park.
+According to the pamphlet, there is a discount available for purchasing multiple park tickets, including the 24-hour HOHO bus.
+We saw a few neat places, took some great photos and disembarked before the little ones lost interest it was the perfect start to the day.

 I would have to say, nice and early is a great time of day to visit.
 They open at 9:30 am, but since the bus didn’t start until 10, we didn’t arrive until 11.
 This was still a fairly quiet time to visit.
 The Mascot was so patient with us, munchkin was scared to get too close but we managed to get a nice family photo out of the kids.
 The photographer was great too.
 How he managed to get these little ones to look, and smile, at the same time, and in unison, I will never know.